ChrisCooper0/react-components/README.md

-## A React Component repo featuring useful, re-useable components designed to be be extracted and refactored as required
+### A React app featuring reuseable components designed to be be extracted and refactored as needed
+Note: This app uses styled-components but these can be easily changed out for your preferred CSS styling method (CSS/Modules, Tailwind, Sass etc.)
 ### Components:
 - Load More (Add to top or bottom of list)
-- Fetch API (JSON)
+- Fetch API with JSON (In progress)
 - Image Slider
+- Outside Click

 # Getting Started with Create React App